web-auth/doc/prerequisites/user-entity.md

 {% endhint %}

 {% hint style="warning" %}
-For privacy reasons, it is not recommended using the e-mail as username.
+For privacy reasons, it is not recommended to use the e-mail as username.
 {% endhint %}

 As for the `rp` Entity, the User Entity may have an icon.
 This icon must also be secured.